picturamundi/keyboard-layouts/README.md

 New 30% dead-key alternatives for hard-to-access keys:

-- `;` for circumflex (`ê`).
+- `,` for grave accent (`è`)
-- `,` for grave accent (`è`).
+- `;` for circumflex (`ê`)
-- `.` for tilde diacritic (`ñ`)
+- `:` for tilde diacritic (`ñ`)

-Aditional features:
+Additional features:

 - The apostrophe key `'` produces a typographic apostrophe `’` (`U+2019`, or right single quotation mark) when tapped twice.
-- Using punctuation symbols like period, comma, and semi-colon as dead keys does not impact the usual flow of writing since a space is automatically inserted behind them when they are terminated (spaces aren't added when others dead keys are terminated).
+- Using punctuation symbols like comma, colon, and semi-colon as dead keys does not impact the usual flow of writing since a space is automatically inserted behind them when they are terminated (spaces aren't added when others dead keys are terminated).
 This avoids having to hit the space bar twice in a row.

 <!-- Perhaps ideally, these additional features should be implemented using text replacement software rather than directly in the layout: